RicoVVV/FDHIFusion/README.md

 ***

-This code is a **pytorch** implementation of our paper "**GL-LCM: Global-Local Latent Consistency Models for Fast High-Resolution Bone Suppression in Chest X-Ray Images**".
+This code is a **pytorch** implementation of our paper "**FDIFuse: A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion**".

 ***